Emergent Carroll symmetry at phase separation in one-dimensional lattice systems: Acknowledgements

 \section{Acknowledgements}

 We thank Rudranil Basu for interesting discussions and comments on the manuscript.

 SM is supported by grant number 09/092(1039)/2019-EMR-I from Council of Scientific and Industrial Research (CSIR).
-ABan is supported in part by an OPERA grant and a seed grant NFSG/PIL/2023/P3816 from BITS-Pilani.
+ABan is supported in part by an OPERA grant and a seed grant NFSG/PIL/2023/P3816 from BITS-Pilani, and further an early career research grant ANRF/ECRG/2024/002604/PMS from ANRF India.
 He also acknowledges financial support from the Asia Pacific Center for Theoretical Physics (APCTP) via an Associate Fellowship.
 Part of the results in this work were presented in the APCTP/GIST workshop “New Avenues in Quantum Many-body Physics and Holography” in December 2024.
 AB is partially supported by a Swarnajayanti Fellowship from the Science and Engineering Research Board (SERB) under grant SB/SJF/2019-20/08 and also by an ANRF grant CRG/2022/006165.